 The Wand (CompuDent or STA system)

 The Wand is essentially a computer-controlled dental injection.
-The flow rate of the local anaesthetic is controlled by a computer.
+The flow rate of the local anesthetic is controlled by a computer.
 This means that the injection is guaranteed to be slow and steady and therefore comfortable.

 Even though Milestone Scientific – the manufacturers of the Wand – now call their products CompuDent and STA (Single Tooth Anesthesia) System, we’ll still call it the Wand here – because a lot of people with needle phobia describe it as their “Magic Wand”!